GeorgeCiesinski/text-script/README.md

 1. Download or clone the repository.
 2. Install the dependencies from requirements.txt (virtual environment is recommended).
+3. Ensure your CWD is text-script (root folder).
+If using pycharm, mark textscript as sources root.
-3. Run the app.py file.
+4. Run the textscript/text-script.py file
-4. Optionally, follow steps 4 & 5 from teh Executable Installation Steps to configure text-script.
+5. Optionally, follow steps 4 & 5 from teh Executable Installation Steps to configure text-script.

 ## Screenshots
 TBA